About Me

 Research Interests

-• Medical Image Segmentation: Colorectal Polyp Segmentation, Lung Infection Segmentation
+- Medical Image Analysis: Multimodal Medical AI, Colorectal Polyp Segmentation, Lung Infection Segmentation

 Recent Updates